gsora/gsora.github.io/_posts/2015-11-09-i3-retina-ready.markdown

 This is changing today.

-Since both GTK+ 3 and QT 5 now have good HiDPI support, setting `Xft.dpi: 192` into my `.Xresources` file makes sure all applications written using these two libraries will scale properly on the display.
+Since both GTK+ 3 and QT 5 now have good HiDPI support, setting `Xft.dpi: 192` into the `.Xresources` file makes sure all applications written using these two frameworks will scale properly on the display.

 You have to set the i3 font to exactly 2 times your desidered size, for example "Droid Sans 10" will become "Droid Sans 20".